1995 Baltimore Stallions season

 The 1995 Baltimore Stallions season was the second and final season in the history of the Baltimore CFL franchise.
 The team became the first (and to date, only) American-based football team to win the Grey Cup.
 Despite the Stallions success, attendance dropped.
 The club only sold 9,000 season tickets.
+The 1994 and 1995 Stallions radio flagship station was WJFK, 1300AM in Baltimore.
+Owned by Infinity Broadcasting, Bruce Cunningham of Fox45 TV served as play-by-play announcer, with former NFL Baltimore Colts stars Joe Washington, Bruce Laird, and Tom Matte providing analysis, and Mark Thoner of WLIF-FM as Producer.

 As it turned out, the 83rd Grey Cup would be the last game the Stallions would ever play.
 A week before the Grey Cup, the Cleveland Browns announced they were moving to Baltimore.
 Owner Jim Speros balked at the prospect of competing with an NFL team and opted to move elsewhere.
 When it became apparent that the CFL was giving up its attempt to gain a foothold in the United States, he opted to move his team to Montreal as the Montreal Alouettes.
 In doing so, Speros canceled his franchise in Baltimore and revived the 1946–86 Alouettes franchise.
 As a result, the 1995 season is officially the last season of Stallions history, and the Stallions are officially one of only two Grey Cup champions in the modern era to fold.